ropitz/dataarc-demo/docs/dataarc-tool-help.rst

   * **Grouped** - Clickable concepts are collected under expandable lists of concept type

-  * **Inline** - All the filtered, clickable concepts displayed with little whitespace for maximum concept viewing.
+  * **Inline** - All the filtered, clickable concepts displayed with little white space for maximum concept viewing.

 * Actions: